marnionrails/currency-exchange-app/README.md

 * _Lint code with the command `$ npm run lint`_
 * _Run tests in Jest with the command `$ npm test`_

-## Additional Setup/Installation Note for Windows Users <a id="windows"></a>
+## Additional Setup/Installation Note for Mac Users <a id="mac"></a>

-_This environment was created on a Mac.
+_This environment was created on a Windows machine.
 For it to work properly in your local environment make the following change:_
-* _Update package.json, line 8 to: `"start": "npm run build & webpack-dev-server --open --mode development",`_
+* _Update package.json, line 8 to: `"start": "npm run build; webpack-dev-server --open --mode development",`_

 ## Specifications <a id="specs"></a>